 Despite all intentions of turning this place into a museum of some sort, the steam engines and wagons are still rusting away without anybody caring for the decaying trains except for travelers who are attracted to this wasteland.

 The train cemetery of Uyuni was never fenced in and never had guards.
 Instead the trains have served as a free source of metal for many and as a surface for graffiti.

 Steel skeletons lie rusting away in an arid landscape dominated by silence.
 Heavy rivets and antique-spoked train wheels lie about and there are ailing, early-20th-century steam engines with their water tank missing.

 Coen described Uyuni’s train cemetery as a surreal Dali landscape.

-The corrosive effect of Salar de Uyuni‘s salty winds has had it effects.
-Together with the unforgiving sun and thick dust devils it would have been an mission impossible to have kept these trains in their original condition unless they had been protected against the elements.
+The corrosive effect of the salty winds from the nearby salt flats has had its effects.
+Together with the unforgiving sun and thick dust devils, the trains never stood a chance against the elements.

 Join the crowd and receive an occasional email with news, updates and the best bits from the blog.